Best Tirzepatide Without Membership Fee: 7 Options Compared

 Here's the honest answer, as simple as we can make it:

-If your priority is one bundled price with real medical oversight and you want a clinical team that actually knows your case: MEDVi.
+If your priority is one bundled price with the deepest medical oversight: MEDVi.
 From $279 first month, $399–499 ongoing (provider-stated).
 Video consultations, included labs, 24/7 clinician access.
 No separate fees.
-This is the provider we'd recommend to a friend.

 If your priority is FDA-approved brand-name tirzepatide with no subscription: Zepbound through LillyDirect. $299/month starting dose, $399 at 5mg, $449 at higher doses.
 Or check your insurance first — you may qualify for $25/month with the Lilly savings card.

 Every provider above charges zero separate membership or platform fees.
-The right one depends on what you're optimizing for — clinical depth, price predictability, lowest cost, speed, or FDA-approved status.
+The right one depends on what you're optimizing for — cost to start, clinical depth, price predictability, lowest long-term total, speed, or FDA-approved status.

-You've done the research.
-You know the real pricing.
-You know which providers play games with membership fees and which don't.
-The next step takes five minutes: pick the one that matches your priority and complete the free assessment.
+One last honest thought.
+Research has a cost too: every extra week of comparing tabs is a week at your current weight, with the same knees, the same energy, the same food noise.
+You now know the real pricing, you know which providers play games with fees and which don't, and you know the cheapest way to get a clinician's answer is $149 — refunded if that answer is no. The next step takes five minutes: pick the one that matches your priority and complete the free assessment.

 Still not sure which GLP-1 program is right for you?

 Take our free 60-second matching quiz →Medical Disclaimer: This content is for informational purposes only and does not constitute medical advice, diagnosis, or treatment.
-Compounded medications are not FDA-approved as finished products.
+Compounded medications are not FDA-approved as finished products and are not the same as generic drugs.
 Always consult a licensed healthcare provider before starting any new medication.
 Individual results vary.
 See our full medical disclaimer.

 Affiliate Disclosure: WeightLossProviderGuide.com earns commissions from some providers listed on this page.
 This does not affect our rankings, analysis, or editorial integrity.
 Our methodology is published and available for review.
 See our full advertising disclosure.